Vulnerabilities - need to be rescued survey

 How will data be stored and who will it be shared with?

-We will collect the below data so that we can ensure you and/or the members of your household can be safely rescued in case of an emergency.
+We will collect the information below so that we can ensure you and/or the members of your household can be safely rescued in case of an emergency.

-This information will be shared with the London Fire Brigade and fire wardens at your development (if applicable).
+This information will be shared with your local fire and rescue services along with fire wardens at your development (if applicable).
 We will keep this information for the duration of your tenancy/lease.

-As well as being securely stored by Network Homes, this information will be stored in a ‘red box’ on site, which is only accessible by the London Fire Brigade.
+As well as being securely stored by Network Homes, this information will be stored in a secure information box at your building, which is only accessible by fire and rescue services and our Building Safety team.

 Cladding - FAQs